 History of Calvin Klein

 Calvin Klein is a globally recognized fashion brand founded in 1968 by American designer Calvin Klein.
-Starting with a small coat shop in New York City, Klein quickly gained attention for his minimalist and clean designs that challenged the bold styles of the era.
-His approach focused on simplicity and elegance, which soon became a hallmark of the brand.
+Starting with a small coat shop in New York City, Klein quickly gained attention for his minimalist and clean designs that stood out against the bold fashion trends of the time.
+His focus on simplicity, sophistication, and elegance soon became the signature style of the brand.